vgwb/IEEDO/docs/minigames.md

 ## Unblock
 ![](_img/unblock.webp)

-slide the blocks to let the red block exit
+slide the blocks to let the red block exit.

 **Skills**
 - Planning
 - Spatial Perception

 **Notes**
-sequential predefined levels
+- sequential predefined levels
+- 200 levels are ready, in progressive order (number of moves to solve)
+- we have a level editor to create new levels

 ## Digits
 ![](_img/digits.webp)